vivianleung/barcodetracking/README.md

 <!---Hello - welcome to our Github home!
 Please feel free to peruse our project and share our interest in tuberculosis and infectious disease, as well as the joy of biology and CS.
 If you do use some of the code or other material from this project, please be sure to cite us (see the reference in the overview).
 Thanks! :)  Scripts written by Vivian W. Leung (1).
 2016.--->

-Version 1.0 (stable, updated 26 August 2016) on <i>master</i> branch.
+Version 1.0 (stable, updated 16 May 2017) on <i>master</i> branch.
 (<i>v1</i> and <i>v2</i> branches are in development.)

-(Published (XX):
-Digitally Barcoding Mycobacterium tuberculosis reveals in vivo infection dynamics in the macaque model of tuberculosis)
+Martin CJ, Cadena AM, Leung VW, Lin PL, Maiello P, Hicks N, Chase MR, Flynn JL, Fortune SM.
+2017.
+Digitally barcoding Mycobacterium tuberculosis reveals in vivo infection dynamics in the macaque model of tuberculosis. mBio 8:e00312-17. https://doi.org/10.1128/mBio.00312-17.

 <extrasmall>Constance J. Martin (1, 2 5), Anthony M. Cadena (3, 5), Vivian W. Leung (1), Philana Ling Lin (4), Pauline Maiello (3), Nathan Hicks (1), Michael R. Chase (1), JoAnne L. Flynn (3) & Sarah M. Fortune (1, 2)<extrasmall>
 <br/><br/>